 Local Bus and Train services

 You can plan your public transport journey throughout the South East with the door to door route planner from Traveline South East.

 There are a variety of concessionary fares available for students from public transport providers.
 Once you have planned your route please use the contact details shown on Traveline to purchase your pass/ticket directly from the transport provider.

 16 to 19 Bursaries

 Young people in education or training can apply for a bursary from their school, college or institution for financial support to help them remain in education.

 There are two types of bursary:

-- A vulnerable person’s bursary, which in 2018/19, is worth £1,200 per year and available to young people in specific vulnerable groups (2019/20 bursary amount still to be confirmed at time of publication).
+- A vulnerable person’s bursary is worth £1,200 per year and available to young people in specific vulnerable groups.

 - A discretionary bursary that schools, colleges and institutions award to meet individual needs, including help with the cost of transport, meals, books and equipment.

 The government decides how these work, and you can find their latest guidance on their website.
 Applications for both types of bursary are made through schools, colleges and institutions.
 Further information can be found at 16-19 Bursary Fund